-Music Theory16 hours
+Music Theory

 MUT 1111, 1241, 1112, 1242, 2116, 2246, 2117, 2247

 Music History

 MUL 1110, MUH 3211, 3212, 4371, 4633

 Applied Lessonsat least 12 hours

 Principal applied lessons for 2 hours credit per semester at the 1000-4000 level

 Senior Recital

 Recital consisting of at least 30 minutes of music

-Major Ensembles at least 6 hours
+Major Ensembles

 Chorus, Piano Ensemble, Wind Ensemble or String Ensemble.
 Students must enroll in the major ensemble that matches their principal instrument, e.g. string players must be in String Ensemble, wind and percussion players must be in Wind Ensemble, vocalists must be in Chorus and pianists must be in Piano Ensemble.
 Guitar majors may use Jazz Ensemble as their major ensemble.

 Class Piano for Music Majors (if not a piano principal)

 MVK 1111 and 1112.
 Students with prior piano experience may take further private instruction or pass a piano proficiency examination.

-Voice Class (if not a voice principal)1 hour
+Voice Class (if not a voice principal)

 MVV 1111